Italy's ruling parties agree Mattarella should remain president - KESQ

 Meloni, whose party has not joined the ruling coalition, has accused other parties of “bartering away” the presidency to ensure they can maintain the status quo until the end of the legislative session in 2023.

-Another ballot vote will take place Saturday afternoon, after which the final result is expected to be announced.
+Another ballot vote was due to take place Saturday afternoon, after which the final result was expected to be announced.

 The-CNN-Wire